dunglas/symfony-docker/docs/mysql.md

 The Docker configuration of this repository is extensible thanks to Flex recipes.
 By default, the recipe installs PostgreSQL.
 If you prefer to work with MySQL, follow these steps:

-First, install the doctrine/orm pack as described: `make composer c='req symfony/orm-pack`
+First, install the doctrine/orm pack as described: `docker compose exec php composer req symfony/orm-pack`

 ## Docker Configuration
 Change the database image to use MySQL instead of PostgreSQL in `compose.yaml`: